Hannah-RS/planetesimal-magnetic-history/README.md

 #### Magnetic field generation output
 The summary file is designed to save on/off times for up to three dynamo generation periods for critical magnetic Reynolds numbers of 10, 40 and 100. `save_interval_mag` sets the minimum size for a detectable gap in dynamo generation.
 The minimum value is `2*save_interval_t`.
 Too small a minimum size will have more than 3 dynamo generation periods due to the oscillations and magnetic Reynolds number during core solidification.
 Too large a minumum size and you may miss gaps in dynamo generation.
 Larger bodies have longer gaps, so for bodies >300km radius `save_interval_mag=10*Myr` is recommended for 100km radius bodies `save_interval_mag=1*Myr`is recommended.
+The average_B function is used to calculate a rolling average for the magnetic field strength and magnetic Reynolds number during core solidification.

 ### Example use
 The `Plotting_scripts` directory contains the results of an example run and `Example_output_plots.ipynb` contains some example plots.